dsheiko/nw-autoupdater/example/server/README.md

 # Release Server Example

-It's a static server that keeps manifest and last app releases
+It's a static server that keeps manifest and last app releases.
+Releases of nwjs app are built with 'nw-builder' (as example), the structure of builds is next: macos - %APPNAME%.app (compressed *.app file for release);
+win/linux - %FOLDER_NAME% with binary and other necessary files inside (compressed all files inside this folder for release);

 ## package.json
 ```